 The Learning Design Framework emerges from a set of principles grounded in the belief that all students in Hawaiʻi can achieve success in school and beyond.
-These core values—articulated through the mission and vision of the Strategic Plan and embedded in the three priority strategies of School Design, Student Voice, and Teacher Collaboration—provide a foundation for the work of educators in Hawaiʻi.
-These four core values include:
+These guiding principles—articulated through the mission and vision of the Strategic Plan and embedded in the three priority strategies of School Design, Student Voice, and Teacher Collaboration—provide a foundation for the work of educators in Hawaiʻi.
+These four guiding principles include:

 These principles align with Nā Hopena Aʻo (HĀ), the six interdependent learning outcomes rooted in Hawaiian culture, language, and history and reflective of Hawaiʻi as a space that embraces cultural values and place-based strengths.
 Attention to these principles and HĀ ensures that all students in Hawaiʻi have access to equitable, high-quality education and that Hawaiʻi’s schools are powerful and innovative learning environments deeply connected to culture and place.

 Hawai'i's students have strengths and abilities unique to an island home with a tradition of stewardship, community, and mutual respect.
 With these principles as a foundation for teaching and learning in Hawai'i, students can meet and exceed world-class academic standards in a way that reflects and strengthens a sense of place, perspective, and belonging.